pitinata/aspera-file-download/README.md

 After the files has been downloaded and checksum verification has been performed on the downloaded file.
 These files will be transferred to the Google Cloud Storage. by using gsutil, user will be able to access Google Cloud Storage by using command prompt.

-For more information about gsutil, please see [gsutil tool](https://cloud.google.com/storage/docs/gsutil)

 User will need to login first, to enable the access to the specific Google Cloud Storage.
 By using command